dotnet/docs/docs/fsharp/tools/javascript.md

 ---
 # F# for JavaScript

 F# can execute as JavaScript code through two community-provided open source toolchains.
-This allows F# code to be used for client-side and/or full-stack web development.
+This allows F# code to be used for client-side and full-stack web development.

 ## Fable

 [Fable](https://fable.io/) is a compiler that brings F# into the JavaScript ecosystem.
-It generates modern JavaScript output, interoperates with JavaScript packages and supports multiple development models including React.
+It generates modern JavaScript output, interoperates with JavaScript packages, and supports multiple development models including React.

 ## WebSharper